horsemaker/NamasteJS-Notes/lesson-3-Hoisting-in-JavaScript/README.md

 - Why does it say that it is not a function?
     - The reason, when we declare it in this way, like an arrow function, it behaves like a variable.
-    - Thus, as we learned that in the execution context's memory allocation phase, the variables are allocated the value as undefined.
-Similarly, getName() also gets value allocated as undefined.
+    - Thus, as we learned that in the execution context's memory allocation phase, the variables are allocated the value as `undefined`.
+Similarly, `getName()` also gets value allocated as `undefined`.

-- Now, we will declare another function named getName2() as a statement. let us observe how it gets allocated in the scope.
+- Now, we will declare another function named `getName2()` as a statement. let us observe how it gets allocated in the scope.
     <br /><img src="images/img3.png"  width=300px height=230px>
     <br /><img src="images/img4.png"  width=300px height=200px>